tsutterley/SMBcorr/doc/source/user_guide/mar_extrap_daily.md

 - `NN`: number of nearest-neighbor points to use
 - `POWER`: inverse distance weighting power
 - `FILL_VALUE`: output fill_value for invalid points
+- `EXTRAPOLATE`: create a regression model to extrapolate out in time

 #### Dependencies
 - [numpy: Scientific Computing Tools For Python](https://numpy.org)